jericson/jericson.github.io/_posts/2024-09-22-custom_keyboard.md

 ---
 layout: post
-title: Building a custom keyboard
+title: Building a Lord of the Rings keyboard
 tags: programming
 comments: yes
 ---